What is pertussis (whooping cough) and why is it so dangerous for babies?

 Pertussis can be deadly to infants.
 It keeps them from breathing and eating.
 It may cause pneumonia,

 brain damage, and even death.
-In some cases, babies cannot breathe or cough.

 How do I keep from getting pertussis?